Gas explosion in central China kills at least 12 - News Break

 Frequent deadly accidents are usually traced to weak adherence to safety standards, poor maintenance and corruption among enforcement bodies.
 Those responsible are often handed harsh punishments, but high demand and the desire for profits often trump such concerns.

-Among the worst accidents was a massive 2015 explosion at a chemical warehouse in the port city of Tianjin that killed 173 people, most of them firefighters and police officers.
+Among the worst accidents was a massive explosion at a chemical warehouse in the port city of Tianjin in 2015 that killed 173 people, most of them firefighters and police officers.
 The blast was blamed on illegal construction and unsafe storage of volatile materials.